 Latest posts by Lawrence F Muscarella PhD (see all)

-- 10 Infants in California Have Tested ‘Positive’ for MRSA Since Last Summer, the Public is Only Now Learning Two more neonates tested positive for the bacteria in March.
+- 10 NICU Infants at UC Irvine Have Tested ‘Positive’ for MRSA Since Last Summer, the Public Only Now Learned Two more of the medical center's babies tested positive in March.
 The outbreak's source remains unknown. - April 25, 2017

-- The Newly Cleared Olympus Duodenoscope Has Been Linked to a Superbug Cluster — An Update The device's original design was recalled in January 2016 amid concerns about its safety. - March 22, 2017
+- The ‘Corrected’ Newly Cleared Olympus Duodenoscope Has Been Linked to a ‘Superbug’ Cluster The device's original design was recalled in January 2016 amid concerns about its safety. - March 22, 2017

-- Infections Are Not Limited to the LivaNova’s Sorin 3T Heater-Cooler Device or to Mycobacterium chimaera - January 18, 2017
+- Infections Are Not Limited to the LivaNova’s Sorin 3T Heater-Cooler or to M. chimaera - January 18, 2017

 By: Lawrence F Muscarella, PhD; updated: 9-30-2014: The Brant News (Canada) reported on January 23, 2014, that human error is likely to blame for at least one instance of hepatitis C infection following gastrointestinal (GI) endoscopy.